-The GE 252 brightness controller can be used for measuring and regulating the workplace illumination and / or floor illumination and consists of a receiver (light sensor) with a 2 m con-necting lead and a converter.
+The GE 254 brightness controller is used for measuring and regulating of the workplace illumination and / or floor illumina-tion in a room illuminated indirectly by raised luminaires and consists of a receiver (light sensor) with a 2 m connecting line and the sense of the sens and a converter.
 The converter is an oblong device and is therefore suited for fitting in luminaires for fluorescent lamps.
 It can also be mounted separately.
-The receiver is built into ceilings with the help of a spring clamp and a ceiling rose (supplied with the controller)
+The receiver should be mounted onto ceilings with a locking spring and a rose (in-cluded in the volume of delivery).

-The converter contains the current brightness level recorded by the receiver and controls the lighting via the instabus EIB.
+The converter receives the current light intensity level recorded by the receiver and controls the lighting via the instabus EIB.

-There are various application programs for calibration, constantlight control or two-step control.
-The light intensity can also be read via the bus and for example be indicated on a display device
+Several application programs such as calibration, constant light-or two-step control are available .
+Additionally, the light intensity value can be read via the bus and for example being shown on a display device.

-With the ETS (EIB Tool Software) the application program is selected, its parameters and addresses are assigned appropri-ately, and downloaded to the brightness controller GE 252.
+With the ETS (EIB Tool Software) the application program is selected, its parameters and addresses are assigned appropri-ately, and downloaded to the brightness controller GE 254.